Why did you choose Seneca?

 How would you describe your experience at Seneca?

-What influenced your decision to continue your education after completing your Seneca Program?
+What influenced your decision to continue your education after completing your diploma?

-How did your Seneca program prepare you for your Masters program?
+How did your Seneca program prepare you for your degree program?

 What are you up to now?

-From experience, what do you think the value of having both a Bachelor and a Masters degree is?
+From experience, what do you think the value of having both a diploma and a degree?

 Any words of advice to students who are currently in the program you graduated out of at Seneca?